okami101/vuetify-admin/packages/docs/guide/resources.md

 :::

 :::tip COMPOUND NAME
 If the name resource is a compound format, use a hyphen between each word (this is the kebab-case format).
-Example `monster-chrildren` for a resource named as `monster_children`.
+Example `monster-children` for a resource named as `monster_children`.
 :::

 ### Action mapping